 Leadership guru Stephen Covey wasn’t talking specifically about K-12 school districts when he made this observation.
 But if results from a new national study are any indication, he almost certainly could have been.

 The 2019 State of K-12 Customer Experience Report is the first-ever national study to examine the impact of quality of community engagement and the customer experience on K-12 education.
-A recent preview of the results (the full report comes out in September) illustrated that while school leaders prioritize building trust with their communities, many do not feel confident in their ability to deliver on this promise.
+The report illustrates that while school leaders prioritize building trust with their communities, many do not feel confident in their ability to deliver on this promise.

 While 90 percent of participating school leaders said building trust was very important to their mission, only 52 percent were very confident in their ability to do this work.
 In addition, only 51 percent of participating school leaders were confident in their district’s ability to engage parents and community members.

 It’s no surprise that building trust is a strategic priority for many school leaders.
 Facing increased competition, public K-12 school districts are quickly realizing that a loss in student and family trust often correlates with declining school enrollments.
 Conversely, fast-growth schools say trust is critical to building support for key initiatives.

 Trust can also have an impact on student achievement.
 Researchers Anthony Bryk and Barbara Schneider recently analyzed more than 400 elementary schools over a 10-year period and found a connection between student learning and the level of trust in a school.

 But prioritizing trust and actually building strong relationships with your community are not one in the same.